-Always minimise the time that the helicopter is at greatest risk from engine failure.
+Always minimise the time that the helicopter is at greatest risk from the engine failure.

-d In a helicopter, you cannot just land anywhere - you need the landowner's (or his Agent's) permission.
+In a helicopter, you cannot just land anywhere - you need the landowner's (or his agents) permission.
 This also applies at strips and most aerodromes, where Prior Permission is Required (PPR).